luttje/css-pokemon-gameboy/README.md

 3. Run `grunt watch` in the root directory to watch for changes in the `src` directory and automatically build new distributions.

+Use [this technique described by Coby Chapple](https://gist.github.com/cobyism/4730490) to quickly push an update to the github pages branch.

 ## Licenses